derekcoder/docs.derekcoder.app/docs/busforsg/privacy.md

 ## Privacy Policy

-Time-Line is an app that can be used to keep track of the timelines.
-You can create different timelines to chronologically record the events associated with them.
+Bus for SG is an application to view the arrival time of Singapore buses.
+It can simultaneously track the arrival time of three buses under the same number.

 This privacy policy applies to the iOS main app itself and its embedded frameworks.

-**iCloud Sync**

-Time-Line uses iCloud to back up and sync data.
-The iCloud service is provided by Apple, and as we can imagine, it's quite secure and trustworthy.

-**Data Collected by Time-Line**
+**Data Collected by Bus for SG**

-The Time-Line app itself does not collect any data from you.
-This includes data used to calculate and track the number and behavior of users, as well as statistics on application crashes.
+The "Bus for SG" app does not collect any data from you except crash logs.

 **Changes to This Privacy Policy**